TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-4.md

 ## Conclusion

 One step forward, two steps back.
 I'm not having much luck finding an off the shelf, open source grid control that meets my needs.

+Where do I go next?
+Fork an existing component and hack it as needed?
+Write something from scratch?
+See if there's anything better in a different framework ecosystem?
+Try an approach that doesn't rely on the DOM and native scrollbars?

+Gives me lots to dig into, next time.